darklab8/fl-darkstat/README.md

   - check specific version in [go.mod](./go.mod)
   - In case of emergency we could use vendored in version perhaps
 - check [environment variables to set](.vscode/enverant.json)
   - set your own environment variable FREELANCER_FOLDER to Freelancer Folder
   - ensure it was set. `echo $FREELANCER_FOLDER` at Linux or `echo %FREELANCER_FOLDER%` at windows
     - optionally is enough to change value in [enverant.json](.vscode/enverant.json) for that
-  - Check to have set other values from [enverant.json](.vscode/enverant.json) !
-Some options make development way more pleasant by speeding up rerender by disabling unnecessary features!
+  - Check to have set other values from [enverant.json](.vscode/enverant.json)
+  - full list of variable possible to set available in help command `go run . help`
 - install [Taskfile](https://taskfile.dev/usage/) and check [commands to run](Taskfile.yml)

   - run some command, for example `task web`